Deterministic Communication in Radio Networks: Introduction

 To tackle this issue, Chrobak et al.\ \cite{-CGK07} introduced the concept of \emph{radio synchronizers}.
 These are a development of selective families which allow nodes to begin their behavior at different times.
 A further extension to \emph{universal synchronizers} in \cite{-CK04} allowed effectiveness across all in-neighborhood sizes.
 However, the adaptability to different node start times comes at a cost of increased size, meaning that synchronizer-based wake-up algorithms were slightly slower than selective family-based broadcasting algorithms.

 The proofs of existence for selective families and synchronizers follow similar lines: a probabilistic candidate object is generated by deciding on each element independently at random with certain carefully chosen probabilities, and then it is proven that the candidate satisfies the desired properties with positive probability, and so such an object must exist.
-The proofs are all non-constructive (and therefore all resulting algorithms non-explicit;ncf.
-Indyk \cite{-I02} for an explicit construction of selective families).
+The proofs are all non-constructive (and therefore all resulting algorithms non-explicit; cf. \cite{-I02,-CK05} for explicits construction of selective families).

 Returning to the problem of broadcasting, a breakthrough came in 2010 with a paper by De Marco \cite{-DM10} which took a new approach.
 Rather than having all nodes synchronize their behavior, it instead had them begin their own unique pattern, starting immediately upon being informed.
 These behavior patterns were collated into a transmission matrix.
 The existence of a transition matrix with appropriate selective properties was then proven probabilistically.
 The ability for a node to transmit with a frequency which decayed over time allowed De Marco's method to inform nodes with a very large in-neighborhood faster, and this in turn reduced total broadcasting time from $O(n \log^2 \ecc)$ \cite{-CR06} to $O(n \log n \log\log n)$.